JRussell118/Shape-Scene-Generator/README.md

 ###### This project was assigned while attending University of Maryland Global Campus (UMGC)
 ---

-><h1>Building Secure Python Applications</h1>
+><h1>Advanced Programming Langauges</h1>
-><h2>SDEV 300</h2>
+><h2>CMSC 300</h2>
-><p>A hands-on study of best practices and strategies for building secure Python desktop and web applications.
-The objective is to design and build Python applications that are resistant to common security threats.
-Topics include syntax, data structures, style guides, data munging, web application frameworks, and the use of secure coding tools and processes to guard against application vulnerabilities.</p>
+><p>A comparative study of programming languages.
+The aim is to write safe and secure computer programs.
+Topics include the syntax and semantics of programming languages and run-time support required for various programming languages.
+Programming projects using selected languages are required.</p>